SystemsApproach/ops/provision.rst

 parameters maintained by NetBox.

 The general idea is straightforward.
-For every network service (e.g., DNS, DHCP, Ngnix) and every per-device subsystem (e.g., Docker, network interfaces) that needs to be configured, there is a corresponding Ansible role and playbook (i.e., script).\ [#]_ This set is copied onto the Management Server during the manual configuration stage summarized above, and then executed once the management network is onine.
+For every network service (e.g., DNS, DHCP, iPXE, Nginx) and every per-device subsystem (e.g., network interfaces, Docker) that needs to be configured, there is a corresponding Ansible role and playbook (i.e., script).\ [#]_ This set is copied onto the Management Server during the manual configuration stage summarized above, and then executed once the management network is online.

 .. [#] We gloss over the distinction between *roles* and *playbooks*
        in Ansible, and focus on the general idea of there being a script that runs with a set of input parameters.

+The Ansible playbooks instantiate the network services on the Management Server.
+The role of DNS and DHCP are obvious.
+As for iPXE and Nginx, they serve as boot servers for the rest of the
+infrastructure: the compute servers are configured to boot from the former and the fabric switches are configured to boot from the latter.

 In many cases, the playbooks use parameters—such as VLANs, IP addresses, DNS names, and so on—extracted from NetBox. :numref:`Figure